SweetPotatoImprov/StatTools/GoodDataPractices/README.md

 Why it is better to use a command-driven program for these situations?

-* When you use different programs each with several steps, you need to manipulate the data to use it with the different programs, and you need to save processed data for intermediate steps.
+* When you use different programs each with several steps, you need to manipulate the data to use it with the different programs and to save processed data for intermediate steps.
 While doing so, you increase the chances of committing mistakes.
 * It is very difficult to document the data analysis procedures when using a menu-driven program.
 When using a command-driven program, your code for analysis is the analysis documentation itself.
 * If you use menu-driven programs and commit a mistake, because most probably you will not have a precise documentation of your analysis, you could never realize that you commited a mistake.
 * If you use menu-driven programs, you have to save all the outputs of your analysis.
 Hence, you end up with a lot of files with intermediate and final results.
 In a few days (in some cases even in a few hours or minutes) you will loose track of what you did and how you did it.